Want Smoother Brows? Here’s How to Get Them (Fast)

 Something of a powerhouse, castor oil contains ricinoleic acid (an anti-inflammatory), as well as unsaturated fatty acids (Omega 6 and 9) to moisturise and Vitamin E for antioxidant protection.

-As well as its use as a rich moisturiser for the face, hair and body, Briogeo recommends applying this (very carefully) with a cotton bud to eyelashes and eyebrows to strengthen and condition.
+As well as its use as a rich moisturiser for the face, hair and body, you can apply castor oil (very carefully) with a cotton bud to eyelashes and eyebrows to strengthen and condition.

 For us, the results are fairly impressive and after using it as an overnight treatment through brows they’re certainly softer and slightly neater looking (well, less man-like anyway).